michaeltoohig/bilolok/README.md

 - [ ] Refactor frontend components
   - [ ] Move map components to map directory
-  - [ ] break out components related to map edit/create to a subdirectory
+  - [ ] break out components related to map edit/create to a subdirector
+  - [ ] Create components for App.vue

+- [x] Handle request timeout gracefully
 - [ ] Remove repetitive "Not Allowed" notifications in favor of single "Request Error" notification using the response.data.detail

 - [ ] Vue-tour ?